 Ligaon has a dense population, as evidenced by the number of pilgrimages in Ligaon.
 Inhabitants of Ligaon follow Buddhism.
 You will find Monastery, Mane, and Chorten during your journey.
 One of the famous monasteries of Li Gumba, a monastery of Lord Buddha.
 You can visit Li Gumba if you desire.

 After exploring the Gumba of Ligaon, you will start your walk to Syagaon, enjoying the scenery of the peaks of Pangkar Himal and Kutang Himal, located in the east direction of the route.
 However, to reach Syagaon, you must cross the suspension bridge over Hinang Khola.
-From there, you will get to Syagaon’s campsite.
+From there, you will get to Syagaon's campsite.
 Syogaon is a village situated at an altitude of 2950m.
-Syogaon is a viewpoint of stunning snow-capped mountain vistas, including Mt.
+Syogaon offers stunning snow-capped mountain vistas, including Mt.
 Manaslu, Manaslu North, and Naike Peak.
 It is also a camping site where you can rest and be refreshed.

 Continuing your hike and enjoying the scenery of mountain vistas, you arrive at Sipgaon, another camping site.
 After walking through the bank of the river of Sipgaon, you will reach Lhogaon, which covers a large area compared to other villages.